prince6265/IQA-Repo/MVC/mvc.md

 1. What is view state.
 2. Difference between soap API and REST API
 ### Question :- what is post back?
 - it is the process where web Browser sends data back to the server for processing and then reloads or update itself.
-It is like a conversation between the browser and the server where the server taken an action and sends a response back to teh browser.
+It is like a conversation between the browser and the server where the server taken an action and sends a response back to the browser.
-## Question :- Differentiate between ASP .NET Webforms vs MVC vs MVC core ?
+## Question :- Differentiate between ASP .NET Web-forms vs MVC vs MVC core ?
 - ASP.NET WebForms, ASP.NET MVC, and ASP.NET Core MVC are three different ways to build web applications using Microsoft technologies.
 ASP.NET WebForms is the oldest of the three and works in a way that feels similar to building desktop applications.
 It lets you drag and drop controls onto a page and handles a lot of the web details for you, like keeping track of what the user is doing.
 However, this can make the pages slower and harder to customize.

 - ASP.NET MVC is different because it focuses on separating the different parts of the application, like the logic, the user interface, and the data.
 This makes it easier to manage and test large applications.
 It also gives you more control over the HTML and the URLs, which can help make your website faster and easier to use.